SALP Chapter 4

 "I don't know either?"

-"Anyway, it must be good, right?
+"Anyway it must be good, right?
 Since it's our homeland."

 "But our homeland is Roas?"

-"I like things as they are now?"
+"I like things now, though?"

 "Lanthe, let's play!
 Let's go sledding!"